Hari Mari might be a footwear company, but at the heart of the business, owners Jeremy and Lila Stewart wanted, well, heart.

 The flip-flops cost $60 and the new full-grain leather collection rings up at $80 a pair.
 A rubber line is in the works for a $40 price point next year.
 “We made our flip-flops with quality materials,” Jeremy Stewart says.
 “We’re finding that people are willing to pay that for those qualities.”

-For each new pair bought, $3 is donated through a partnering hospital to families dealing with pediatric cancer and struggling to pay their bills.
+One percent of all sales are donated through a partnering hospital to families dealing with pediatric cancer and struggling to pay their bills.
 Hari Mari also offers consumers the opportunity to upcycle their sandals through a partnership with Soles4Souls.
 Flip-flops of all brands are accepted for recycling or, if wearable, sent off to people in need.
 Those who recycle a pair of Hari Maris receive a 15 percent discount on their next purchase.

 Before launching their footwear company, Jeremy Stewart worked in advertising; Lila Stewart was a sales executive with AEG Live.